Mean-Based Trace Reconstruction over Oblivious Synchronization Channels: Introduction

 \subsection{Related Work}

 Besides the works mentioned above, there has been significant recent interest in various notions of trace reconstruction.

-The mean-based approach of~\cite{DOS17,NP17} has proven useful to some problems incomparable to our general setting: the deletion channel with position- and symbol-dependent deletion probabilities satisfying strong monotonicity and periodicity assumptions~\cite{HHP17}; a combination of the geometric insertion-deletion channel and random shifts of the output string as an intermediate step in the design of \emph{average-case} trace reconstruction algorithms (which are only required to have low \emph{average} reconstruction error probability)~\cite{PZ17,HPP18}; trace reconstruction of trees with i.i.d.\ deletions of vertices~\cite{DRR19}; trace reconstruction of matrices with i.i.d.\ deletions of rows and columns~\cite{KMMP19}; trace reconstruction of circular strings over the deletion channel~\cite{NR20}.
-In another direction, Grigorescu, Sudan, and Zhu~\cite{GSZ20} studied the performance of mean-based reconstruction for distinguishing between strings at low Hamming or edit distance from each other over the deletion channel.
+The mean-based approach of~\cite{DOS17,NP17} has proven useful to some problems incomparable to our general setting: the deletion channel with position- and symbol-dependent deletion probabilities satisfying strong monotonicity and periodicity assumptions~\cite{HHP17}; a combination of the geometric insertion-deletion channel and random shifts of the output string as an intermediate step in the design of \emph{average-case} trace reconstruction algorithms (which are only required to succeed with high probability when the input is uniformly random)~\cite{PZ17,HPP18}; trace reconstruction of trees with i.i.d.\ deletions of vertices~\cite{DRR19}; trace reconstruction of matrices with i.i.d.\ deletions of rows and columns~\cite{KMMP19}; trace reconstruction of circular strings over the deletion channel~\cite{NR21}.
+In another direction, Grigorescu, Sudan, and Zhu~\cite{GSZ21} and Sima and Bruck~\cite{SB21} studied the performance of mean-based reconstruction for distinguishing between strings at low Hamming or edit distance from each other over the deletion channel.

-Different complex-analytic methods have been used to, for example, obtain the current best upper bound of $\exp(\widetilde{O}(n^{1/5}))$ traces on the trace complexity of the deletion channel~\cite{Cha20}, as well as upper bounds for trace reconstruction of ``smoothed'' worst-case strings over the deletion channel~\cite{CDLSS20}.
-We note, however, that mean-based reconstruction remains the state-of-the-art approach for the geometric insertion-deletion channel.
+Different complex-analytic methods have been used to obtain the current best upper bound of $\exp(\widetilde{O}(n^{1/5}))$ traces on the trace complexity of the deletion channel~\cite{C21}, as well as upper bounds for trace reconstruction of ``smoothed'' worst-case strings over the deletion channel~\cite{CDLSS20}.
+However, mean-based reconstruction remains the state-of-the-art approach for the geometric insertion-deletion channel.